satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 of the article, with multiple authors and peer reviewers contributing primarily via GitHub (github.com/satra/scientific-review), followed by dynamic, interactive, real-time collaboration via Google Docs (docs.google.com).
-We found that the use of these tools enjoyed the process and found it to be very efficientIf we had solicited many reviewers, problems would have arisen that are we did not at such a small scale.
+We found the collaborative editing use of these tools enjoyed the process and found it to be very efficientIf we had solicited many reviewers, problems would have arisen that are we did not at such a small scale.
 First, as in the content of this article, we assumed that the reviewers did not have selfish motives or egotistical attitudes that affected their reviews.
 Second, we reached a consensus on most issues,